hungtran3011/calc-from-andre/README.md

 ## What I have done:

 - Simple math operations (+, -, * (times), / (divide))
-- Use an ANS variable to store the results of calculations
+- Use an '''ANS''' variable to store the results of calculations
 - Use several other variables for more complex calculations
+- **UPDATE 25/09/2022**: Complete the UI part for '''scientific''' mode

 ## What I need to complete